 How much does a school trip cost?

 There is no question, school trips add value to a child's personal development, understanding and overall education.
 Classroom lessons can be supported and enhanced by good quality trips with real educational value.
 But following years of austerity and with regional disparity in national per pupil funding, finding affordable trips can be a real headache for many teachers.
 With this in mind, we decided to take a look at some of the best value trips of various types and covering several areas of the National Curriculum.
 The following venues are not intended as an exhaustive list, nor do we claim they are the cheapest you will find, but rather they are intended as an example of the type of trip you can find for various budgets.
-Visit our dedicated page for more ideas on fundraising, or our page offering free trips for high pupil premium groups.

 How much is a school day trip?
 A school visit to somewhere like a museum, gallery, science centre or country park can be surprisingly affordable.
 These venues welcome schools and try to make your trip as accessible as possible.
 Some places will even allow you in for free if you are leading the trip yourself.